Welcome to The Story Place

 International Storytime Series

-Term Four Activity Time
+Term 2 Activity Time schedule

 The Books Moove Me cow

-You can visit the Books Moove Me cow on the mezzanine bridge, just before the entrance to The Place.
+You can visit the Books Moove Me cow on the mezzanine bridge, just before the entrance to The Story Place.
 Find out more about the cow here.

 The Book Totem